JasonSanford/denver-bike-routes/readme.md

 ## How to contribute

 1. Fork the project
-2. Add or edit a location by editing and following the format in `routes.geojson` (hint, it's geoJSON)
+2. Add or edit a route by editing and following the format in `routes.geojson` (hint, it's GeoJSON)
 3. Submit a pull request

-## Validating the geoJSON
+## Validating the GeoJSON

-When you submit a pull request, it will automatically check to ensure your geoJSON is valid.
+When you submit a pull request, it will automatically check to ensure your GeoJSON is valid.

 If you'd like to check yourself, you can run `./script/cibuild` locally, or pasting the contents of `routes.geojson` into http://geojsonlint.com.

-## How to find the lat/long of a location

-Pop it into http://geocoder.us/.
-Boom.

-## Why?
+## Credit

-Don't ask such questions.
+Inspired by (copied from) [benbalter/dc-wifi-social](https://github.com/benbalter/dc-wifi-social)